 Soviet Russia’s industrialisation was a pivotal episode in the 20th century, and economic historians have spent decades debating the role of Stalin’s policies in bringing it about.
 This column argues that Stalin’s industrialisation was disastrous even in purely economic terms.
 The brutal policy of collectivisation devastated productivity, both in manufacturing and in agriculture.
 The massive welfare losses in the years 1928-40 outweighed any hypothetical gains from Stalin’s policies after 1940, and Russia would have been better off under a continuation of the ‘New Economic Policy’.

-Mark Harrison, Andrei Markevich 11 May 2012
+Mark Harrison, Andrei Markevich, Friday, May 11, 2012

 At the start of the 1920s, Russia’s economy suffered the greatest economic catastrophe of a turbulent 20th century.
 This column argues that measuring this experience yields lessons for the relationship between state capacity, government policies, and economic development.

 Konstantin Sonin, Saturday, August 9, 2008

 Stalin’s mass killings are often viewed as the acts of a deranged dictator.
 This column suggests that such violence may have been the Soviet leader’s rational attempt to avoid losing power in a revolution.

-Marcus Miller, Jennifer Smith 10 January 2008
+Marcus Miller, Jennifer Smith, Thursday, January 10, 2008

 In capitalist economies, firms pay higher wages to motivate workers who fear unemployment.
 In Soviet Russia, Stalin used the Gulag to discipline workers.
 The economic rationale of the ‘efficiency wage’ model helps explain the cruel brutality of Stalin’s prison camps.